jamescurran/jamescurran.github.io/_posts/2006-05-23-lets-talk-about-some-code-javascript.md

 <script src="https://gist.github.com/jamescurran/7443388.js">     </script>

-Now, the important thing to note here, is that nearly every line is affected by the value of targetvisibility, and we test for that value 4 times in just that short function.
+Now, the important thing to note here, is that nearly every line is affected by the value of `targetvisibility`, and we test for that value 4 times in just that short function.
 Now, let's consider if we just tested for it once :

 <script src="https://gist.github.com/jamescurran/7443419.js">  </script>

 So, now while, it's a bit longer, it's a whole bunch easier to read &amp; understand.
 But let's take this a step further.
-How do we initially call this function   Again, from pg.
+How do we initially call this function?
+Again, from pg.
 178 :

 <script src="https://gist.github.com/jamescurran/7443825.js">  </script>